 Endovenous Laser Therapy (EVLT)

-EVLT has been used for more than a decade and is considered the Gold Standard for treating symptoms of vein disease.
-This leg vein treatment involves your doctor inserting a very thin laser fiber into the diseased vein using a real-time ultrasound for guidance.
-Your doctor will then use laser energy to heat and close the malfunctioning vein.
+For over a decade, EVLT has been considered the gold standard for treating varicose veins and other symptoms of vein disease.
+With real-time ultrasound guidance, this leading-edge laser vein treatment involves a skilled vein specialist inserting a very thin laser fiber into the targeted vein.
+Then, laser energy is applied to heat up and close the diseased vein.

 Varithena Vein Treatment

 Varithena Vein Treatment uses a special foam to treat venous issues associated with the Great Saphenous Vein (GSV) and surrounding veins.
 During this minimally invasive leg vein treatment, a vein specialist uses ultrasound imaging to guide a small catheter into the diseased vein.
 Foam is then administered through the catheter.

 As with other non-surgical methods, the targeted vein quickly becomes irritated and collapses, allowing healthy veins to take over.